 This section provides guidance on the eligibility of expenditure.

-The Program Delegate makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.
+The Program Delegate makes the final decision on what is eligible expenditure in accordance with the guidelines and may give additional guidance on eligible expenditure if required.

 To be eligible, expenditure must: